Mark Ondayko: Early life, school, and career

 Ondayko is a native of Middletown, Pennsylvania, and has been a broadcaster since 1978.
 He got his start in broadcasting as a student manager at WMS, S, which is licensed to the Middletown Area School District.
 At age 14, Mike earned a 3rd Class Radio license with a broadcast endorsement from the FCC, but because of deregulation, the FCC no longer requires a certification of that kind.

 After graduating high school in 1981, Ondayko attended York College of Pennsylvania..
 As a sophomore, he became the General Manager of the college radio station, WVYC-FM, and he held that position until the last semester of his senior year at York.

 During that time, Mike gained a variety of radio experiences while working part-time at WRHY, WNOW, WOYK, and WQVE, where he began to hone his personality as a talent on big band radio, country, oldies, and contemporary hit radio (known as CHR), respectively.
 In 1983, the late Joe Montione and Michael Sarzynski hired Mike for weekends and swing on their new CHR WHTF (92 Rock) in York-Harrisburg-Lancaster, PA.
 At the end of 1994, Ondayko was co-hosting the morning show at WHTF with Sarzynski and had earned an Associate Degree in Radio/Television.

-By March of 1985, Sarzynski and Montione had left WHT, F, and the majority owner of the station, Doug George, decided to change the format of WHTF to Album Oriented Rock, with Ondayko named as the new Program Director.
+By March 1985, Sarzynski and Montione had left WHT, F, and the majority owner of the station, Doug George, decided to change the format of WHTF to Album Oriented Rock, with Ondayko named as the new Program Director.
 During the first several months as Program Director, Mike became the lead personality on the morning show (known as the Morning Wrecking Crew) while still attending York College as a full-time student.
 That lasted until May 1985, when he graduated with a bachelor's degree in speech communication as well as honors in English and speech.